Chirag-ahir/Full-Stack-Development-INT-Q/README.md

 What is TyeConversion ?<br>
 Conversion of data from one type to another is called TypeConversion.

+What is Exception Handling ?<br>
+Exception handling is used to change the normal flow of the code execution if a specified error (exceptional) condition occurs.
+This condition is called an exception.

 What is Encapsulation ? <br>
 Encapsulation in Java refers to integrating variables and methods into a single unit.